filecoin-project/filecoin-docs/content/en/basics/the-blockchain/proofs/index.md

 ## Overview

 Different blockchains use different cryptographic proving systems (proofs) based on the network's specific purpose, goals, and functionality.
-Regardless of which method is used, however, proofs have the following in common:
+Regardless of which method is used, proofs have the following in common:

 - All blockchain networks seek to achieve _{{< tooltip "consensus" >}}_, and rely on proofs as part of this process.
 - Proofs incentivize network participants to behave in certain ways and allow the network to penalize participants that do not abide by network standards.